mewcrazy/Stripchat-Enhanced/README.md

 ## Roadmap:
 - Add Emoji Picker module
 - Add additional Favorites filters: In Private, In Group Show, In Ticket Show, New Models
-- Unfollow on all listing pages (without the need to visit the room itself)
 - Add "Auto Translate" feature (no need to translate each line individually)
-- Link GitHub Features list to their according landing page with further details
 - Bug testing in GreaseMonkey & TamperMonkey

 ## Used Frameworks/Utilities: